-In order to be able to export the revenue numbers from Jackrabbit to your QuickBooks account there must be an Undeposited Funds account in the QuickBooks Chart of Accounts.
+In order to export the revenue numbers from Jackrabbit to your QuickBooks account, there must be an Undeposited Funds account in the QuickBooks Chart of Accounts.
 The payments received from your customers are posted to this account in the journal entries created during the export.
 If you do not see this account in your QuickBooks company account you will need to add it prior to your first export.

 The QuickBooks Bank Deposit function allows you to group payments received so they are in agreement with what actually hit the bank on a particular day, making it easier to reconcile your bank statements.